johnmyleswhite/Vega.jl/README.md

 # Usage Examples

 At present this package only works on OS X. I am working to find ways to make it work on Linux and Windows.
-Assuming that you are on OS X, the following examples should the current API, which is just a demo and will change rapidly over the next few weeks:
+Assuming that you are on OS X, the following examples show off the current API, which is just a demo and will change rapidly over the next few weeks:

 	using Distributions
 	using Vega